EWaterman/EWaterman.github.io/_posts/Intro/0000-05-01-general-resources.md

 <hr><br>
 [How to Make a Comic Book](https://www.coursera.org/learn/make-comic-books) - A project-centered course where you create an original four page minicomic designed around a short story of your choosing.
 The full course material is available for free.

+[Pixar in a Box](https://www.khanacademy.org/partner-content/pixar/storytelling) - Pixar and Khan Academy course all about what goes into making a Pixar film.
+While not comics centered, still has plenty of good info about topics including story telling, camera angles and color theory.